Stuart Forster reviews The Victoria Falls Hotel, Zimbabwe.

 Artwork on the wall of the porch of the hotel is accompanied by a brief explanation that Victoria Falls became known as ‘Jungle Junction’ during the early decades of aviation travel.
 That’s now the name of the hotel’s courtyard restaurant, where vast breakfast buffets are laid out.
 The dinner buffet is accompanied by traditional dancing and music.
 The international cuisine served at Jungle Junction includes succulent grilled crocodile tail (you’ll have to visit to ascertain whether you think the rumour that it tastes like chicken is true; I didn’t think so).

-After watching the dancing and gorging on crocodile I retired to a seat on Stanley’s Terrace (where afternoon tea is served earlier in the day) for a gin and tonic.
-Realistically, what else could I order, given colonial décor of Stanley’s Bar and surroundings?
+After watching the dancing and gorging on crocodile meat, I retired to a seat on Stanley’s Terrace (where afternoon tea is served earlier in the day) for a gin and tonic.
+Realistically, what else could I order, given the colonial décor of Stanley’s Bar and surroundings?
 Another, it transpired.
 As I sipped my drinks an electrical storm flashed in the night sky above the illuminated arch of the Victoria Falls Bridge.
 The lightning in the night sky may have been negatively charged but the setting as a whole made a positive impression.

 Colonial décor and big game

 Antelope horns adorn the walls of the Bulawayo Room like a giant, wall-mounted double corkscrews.
 The zebra hides and animal heads that record the kills of big game hunters of decades ago might not, in modern society, be to everyone’s taste but here they don’t seem out of place.
 Being in The Victoria Falls Hotel is, in the most positive sense of the expression, like stepping inside a living museum or onto a movie set.
 The uniforms and polite manners of the staff seem like things from decades ago.